Not all log data in a message or for a specific attribute is being displayed. The log data ends with an ellipsis (

 The first 4,094 characters in a log message are stored as a string.
 The next 128,000 bytes are stored as a

-To query for any log data in New Relic, run the following query:
+To query for logs that have likely exceeded this storage limit in New Relic, run the following query:

 To expand the blob data, run the following query, using

 For more information, see our documentation about long messages stored as blobs.